 KIPP Empower Academy is a charter elementary school in Los Angeles.
-The principal of KIPP Empower Academy is Mike Kerr, who can be contacted at email@example.com.
-233 students go to KIPP Empower Academy and identify primarily as Black, non-Hispanic; Multiracial; and Hispanic.
-5% of the KIPP Empower Academy students have "limited English proficiency."
-83% of the 233 students here have subsidized lunches.
+The principal of KIPP Empower Academy is Mike Kerr, whose e-mail is email@example.com.
+233 students attend KIPP Empower Academy and identify as Black, non-Hispanic; Multiracial; and Hispanic.
+5% of the KIPP Empower Academy students are "limited in English proficiency."
+83% of the 233 students here get reduced lunch prices.
 Raymond Avenue Elementary School is one of the nearest elementary schools.

 - Drawing painting

 - P.E. classes

 |Native American or Native Alaskan||0%||0.3%|

 |Students eligible for free or reduced-price lunch program||83%||75%|

 The teachers are GREAT!
 They are truly invested in what they do.
 Unfortunately the same can't be said about the administration they actively deceive parents making them promises they don't intend on keeping.
 The administration and the KIPP L.A. organization ACT as if they are interested in parent involvement but the reality is far from that.
 KIPP L.A. basicly washes their hands when it comes to school issues and just refers you back to the school which is what is broken in the first place!
 Our kids eat in overcrowded lunch tables where they aren't even able to stretch.
 They are told to keep their voices down sit up straight knees forward bottoms on the bench.
 I know of correctional institutions that have less strict lunch time rules!
 At the beginning of our Journey at KEA I was ecstatic that this established CMO had opened a school in South L.A.
 If I knew then what I know now this would not have been MY CHOICE in school.